Capitalisk/ldpos-commander/README.md

-transaction post register-sig-details                                                                  Register a registerSigDetails transaction post register-forging-details                                                              Register a registerForgingDetails transaction count pending                                                                              List pending transactions account list by-balance                                                                                List accounts account list multisig-wallet-members                                                                   Get wallet members account get balance                                                                                    Get the balance of an account
+transaction post register-sig-details                                                                  Register a registerSigDetails transaction post register-forging-details                                                              Register a registerForgingDetails transaction count pending                                                                              List pending transactions account list outbound-transactions                                                                     Check the outbound transactions of a wallet address account list inbound-transactions                                                                      Check the inbound transactions of a wallet address account list pending-transactions outbound                                                             Check the pending outbound transactions of a wallet address account list votes                                                                                     Check the votes of a wallet address account list by-balance                                                                                List accounts account list multisig-wallet-members                                                                   Get wallet members account get balance                                                                                    Get the balance of an account